 The MMR and Varicella vaccines may cause disease symptoms from live vaccine-strain viruses; vaccine failures and waning immunity accounts for breakthrough disease from wild strains:

 - MMR (measles, mumps, rubella).
 Measles and mumps outbreaks have occurred both in non-vaccinated and highly vaccinated communities, involving fully vaccinated individuals.
 MMR is a live vaccine and therefore the recipients have the potential to shed live virus after being vaccinated.
 A fraction of MMR recipients develop high fever and viral rash from the vaccine.
 Rubella is a trivial infection in the childhood, often going without symptoms.
 Congenital Rubella Syndrome (CRS) happens in a fraction of cases when a non-immune pregnant woman is exposed to rubella during the first trimester.
-Clinical efficacy of MMR against rubella has not been established, and pregnant women who are exposed to rubella are offered an option of medically-indicated abortion or rubella immunoglobulin to protect the fetus from CRS.
+Clinical efficacy of MMR against rubella has not been established, and pregnant women who are exposed to rubella are offered an option of rubella immunoglobulin to protect the fetus from CRS.

 - Varicella.
 A fraction of the varicella vaccine recipients develop chickenpox from the vaccine strain, and some may contract wild chickenpox due to vaccine failure or waning of vaccine protection.
 The Varicella vaccine is a live virus; therefore, there is a potential for viral shedding following vaccination.
 A case of a recently vaccinated toddler infecting his pregnant mother with a vaccine-strain varicella has been documented.
 The childhood vaccination program against chickenpox in the USA has also led to an increase in shingles (herpes zoster) in adults.